 - Mental illness

-- Physical abuse or neglect of the child
+- Abuse or neglect of the child

 - Abandonment of the child

-Contact Our New Mexico Kinship Guardianship Attorney
+Contact A New Mexico Kinship Guardianship Attorney

-He will answer any questions or concerns you have about the process, and we will let you know what your legal rights are if the court approves your petition.
-Give us a call today to get started.
+He will answer any questions or concerns you have about the process and will let you know what your legal rights are if the court approves your petition.
+Give Matteucci Family Law a call today to get started.

 Matteucci Family Law Firm helps families with their family law matters all across New Mexico including Albuquerque, Santa Fe, Los Lunas, and Rio Rancho.